Diseases and conditionsFEATURED

 Here’s what typically happens when you get treated for gonorrhea under the new guidelines:

-1. Injection of ceftriaxone — a single shot, usually painless and quick, done by a health professional.
+single shot, usually painless and quick, done by a health professional.
 (Mayo Clinic)

-2. If needed, treatment for chlamydia — the doctor may also prescribe an oral antibiotic like Doxycycline if chlamydia infection isn’t excluded.
+The doctor may prescribe an oral antibiotic like Doxycycline.
+This is done if a chlamydia infection isn’t excluded.
 (OUP Academic)

-3. Avoid sex during treatment — you must abstain from sexual activity for at least 7 days after treatment and until all partners are treated, to prevent reinfection or spreading the infection.
+You must abstain from sexual activity for at least 7 days after treatment.
+Wait until all partners are treated to prevent reinfection or spreading the infection.
 (Mayo Clinic)

-4. Inform and treat sexual partner(s) — even if they don’t have symptoms; otherwise reinfection can occur.
+Even if they don’t have symptoms; otherwise reinfection can occur.
 (Mayo Clinic)

-5. Follow-up testing — in certain situations (especially throat/pharyngeal infections), a “test-of-cure” may be needed 7–14 days after treatment.
+In certain situations (especially throat/pharyngeal infections), a “test-of-cure” may be needed 7–14 days after treatment.
 (PMC)

-6. Retest after 3 months — because reinfection is common, many guidelines recommend a repeat test three months after treatment.
+Because reinfection is common, many guidelines recommend a repeat test three months after treatment.
 (OUP Academic)

 Challenges Ahead: Drug Resistance and What It Means for Filipinos